5 Gamification examples that make Nike Run Club a top running app

 How does Nike leverage gamification on its Nike Run Club app?

-Nike Run Club is an app that tracks user’s runs with data ranging from exercise duration all the way up to the wear of your trainers.
+Nike Run Club is a health & fitness app that tracks users’ runs with data ranging from exercise duration up to the wear of your trainers.
 Along the way, they will recommend new articles based on your activity.
-Last year, the app saw download growth of over 45%, compared to the average global increase of 10%.
+In 2020, the app saw download growth of over 45%, compared to the average global increase of 10%.

-The Nike Run Club app uses gamification to encourage mobile app engagement and retention.
+The Nike Run Club app is not just a running app to track distance.
+It uses gamification to encourage mobile app engagement and retention.
 Through this app, Nike can collect data about users’ chosen sports, activity levels, and preferred styles.
 By using that data to personalize the experience, app users spend 3x more than guest customers.

 So how do they do it?
 In a 2020 study, users of Nike Run Club named the reasons behind continued mobile app engagement.
 They cited: